PS2207/upiqrapp/README.md

 To develop/build Android apps using Python - We typically use Kivy(for GUI) & Buildozer(for packaging to android), However Buildozer is designed for Linux so we need to use WSL(windows-subsytsem for linux) - linux terminal inside windows.
-folders:
-bin buildozer.spec kivy_env kivyenv pyjnius venv
-*buildozer.spec: This is the configuration file used by Buildozer to package Kivy apps for Android.
+folders: bin, buildozer.spec, kivy_env kivyenv ,pyjnius venv *buildozer.spec: This is the configuration file used by Buildozer to package Kivy apps for Android.
                 It contains settings like- app name, version, requirements, permissions etc.
 *venv- These are likely virtual environments created to isolate python packages for kivy projects.